tuub/TUB-DMP/readme.md

+# This project is not maintained anymore.
+We switched to [RDMO](https://github.com/rdmorganiser/).

 # TUB-DMP

 TUB-DMP is a tool for handling data management planning efficiently, based on the awesome web application framework [Laravel].